Our Classes

 The first Monday of each month, the older set of kids (Pre-K) venture out of the classroom for exciting field trips that broaden their understanding of the world and build their sense of community.

-Skills needed for Kindergarten are woven throughout the classroom experience so that all children are ready for the transition by the time they finish Pre-K. Beginning in January, our class time stretches from three to four hours, easing kids into longer school days.
+Skills needed for Kindergarten are woven throughout the classroom experience so that all children are ready for the transition by the time they finish Pre-K. Beginning late January, our class time stretches from three to four hours, easing kids into longer school days.

 Fast Facts